These are the best audiophile headphones you should consider in 2021.

 11. Etymotic Research ER4XR

-Best earbuds with high-fidelity audio
+Best earbuds with high-fidelity audio and BA driver type

 - Exceptional, balanced sound